 At this point I began to feel real gratitude for his presence.
 Time was slowing and I found myself both enamoured of his being and close to him as a human.

 His next tack revealed his first name.
-He was explaining his expertise at something and his dissatisfaction with a Maitre-d – “a female”, who apparently had no talent at keeping serving dishes clean between meals – and he used his name in third person – “Mario, she said,…”
+He was explaining his expertise at something and his dissatisfaction with a Maitre-d – “a female”, who apparently had no talent at keeping serving dishes clean between meals – and he used his name in third person – “Marco, she said,…”

 I remember at one point wondering if all this was real, or if perhaps he was some kind of angel sent to take me away; I thought, ‘Maybe I’m going to die right now and he’s going to take me somewhere interesting.’

 He kept on – we visited a peculiar dish of spaghetti (rolled his eyes as if to laugh at the caricature) and a fine vat of wine made exceptional by his habit of removing leaves and stems from the grapes prior to crushing them – a secret he kept from his neighbors who still marvel at his product.

 Through the process I managed to get his full name – Marco Serpico, and his age – somewhere around 85 or 86 years.